asascience-open/nextgen-dmac/docs/ingest/ingest.md

 - The system needs a method of incorporating raw data in order to provide more value to that data.
 - *Raw data* referred to here may be a traditional GRIB or NETCDF file, but could also be video or imagery.
 - The raw data does not necessarily need to be copied to be ingested; if data is already cloud accessible it still needs to be ingested but not copied.
 - Data needs to pass quality control checks.
-Bad data in causes bad data analysis, and in the case of AI/ML, potentially invalid models.
+Bad data inputs corrupt good data analysis.
+    - Using bad data to train AI/ML models wastes effort because it will likely produce inaccurate results.
 - The metadata needs to be extracted from the raw data files to feed the larger system.
-- The system does not enforce raw data standards.
-If a data product requires reformatting or rechunking then it's the responsibility of that product subdomain to provide that product.
+- The system requires that the data is indexable by byte-range requests.
+Common scientific formats such as GRIB and NetCDF adhere to this requirement and are easily indexed using the [kerchunk process](ingest-prototype.md).
 - This process needs to be constantly monitored.
 A dedicated data team should be responsible for data ingest in operations.

 ## Data Ingest Concepts